qlik-oss/core-scaling/README.md

 ```

 ### Known issues
-If you are getting issues with the nginx deployment, you might have used all your public IP's.
+* If you are getting issues with the nginx deployment, you might have used all your public IP's.
 Make some public IP's available by clearing up here: https://console.cloud.google.com/net-services/loadbalancing/loadBalancers/list

+* If you are getting issues when deploying Prometheus it could be an username issue.
+Your username is case sensitive.
+If you get an error message, this should contain your actual username.
+Use this username and run this command before redeploying Prometheus. `kubectl create clusterrolebinding cluster-admin-binding --clusterrole=cluster-admin --user=<YOUR-USER-NAME>`

+* If you are running bash for Windows you might get an issue with incorrect paths when querying kubectl for metrics, try using CMD instead.